 An Introduction To My Work

-For a long time I was in denial this subject would have a had any rightful place in my work, I thought that it would be possible to remove my identity entirely of my artistic practice.
-This attempt to escape was, in fact, a cowardly attempt to push away whatever stands at the core of myself as a human being and which results from a very particular era in the history of mankind.
-Embracing my identity and accepting my painful biography was one of the most difficult things in my evolution as an artist (and human being).
+I thought that it would be possible to remove my identity entirely from my artistic practice.
+This attempt to escape was, in fact, a cowardly attempt to push away whatever stands at the core of myself as a human being.
+Embracing my identity and accepting my painful biography was one of the most difficult things in my evolution as an artist (and as a human being).

-Art making, at least in my case, has no romance at all: it's like taking your clothes off a burnt skin, it’s giving birth to that which hurts, without any presumption nor regret, only a faint smell of shit.
+Art making, at least in my case, has no romance at all: it's like taking your clothes off a burnt skin, it’s giving birth to that which hurts, without any presumption nor regret.